Minty-cyber/BasicLingua-Webapp/README.md

    python manage.py runserver
    ```

+# Live Demo 🚀

+Check out the live demo of BasicLingua WebApp to see how our LLM-based-NLP Python library works in action.
+[BasicLingua Webapp](https://basiclingua-webapp.onrender.com/)

 # Contributing 🤝

 We are excited to receive contributions!
 Please refer to our [CONTRIBUTING.md](https://github.com/Minty-cyber/BasicLingua-Webapp/edit/main/CONTRIBUTING.md) for comprehensive steps on submitting pull requests to the project.